rdonn70/digital_window/README.md

 4. Unity modifies the camera projection matrix using off-axis projection.
 5. The rendered scene updates perspective based on the viewer's head movement.

-A rough prototype is available for download **(Current Version: 0.1)**.
-The controls are as follows:
-**To Adjust the Screen:**
-- Use Left/Right arrow keys for X offset.
-- Use Up/Down arrow keys for Y offset.
-- Use Left/Right bracket keys for monitor width adjustment.
-- Use Comma/Period keys for smoothing.

-I am currently looking at implementing a one euro filter to solve jitter, tweaking keyboard inputs for calibration, and solving possible issues with the y-axis offset values.

 # Running from Build (recommended)
 1. Download the latest release from GitHub.
 2. Extract .zip to your computer.
 3. Make sure you have a webcam connected (current ideal setup is webcam mounted in the center of the monitor and on top of the primary display while facing the user).
 4. Run "launcher.exe".

+## Controls
+### Adjusting the Screen
+- Use Left/Right arrow keys for X offset.
+- Use Up/Down arrow keys for Y offset.
+- Use Left/Right bracket keys for monitor width adjustment.
+- Use Comma/Period keys for smoothing.

 # Compiling from Source
 ## Python Setup